Ayelet929/hackathon/README.md

 # 💬 Update

 **Update** is a web application designed for couples to help improve their communication and deepen their relationship.
-The platform offers a secure space to chat, with features including a conversation bot and persistent storage via Supabase.
+The platform offers features and conversation bot.

 ---